Shopify/polaris/UNRELEASED.md

 ### Bug fixes

 - Fixed case where `DatePicker` did not translate the weekday name in an aria label ([#3113](https://github.com/Shopify/polaris-react/pull/3113))
+- Updated browserslist config to be an explicit list instead of extending an existing config, so that consuming apps don't need to depend upon `@shopify/browserslist-config` ([#3132](https://github.com/Shopify/polaris-react/pull/3132))

 ### Documentation